Q: Who should use the AWS Cost Management products?

 Q: What kinds of dimensions can be used to create a budget?

 AWS Budgets gives you access to a number of filtering dimensions (i.e., AWS Service, Availability Zone, and Member Account), and allows you to create budgets that are tracked on a monthly, quarterly, or yearly cadence.
+Learn more about budgets dimensions and filters here.

 Q: How many budgets can I create?

 You can create up to 20,000 budgets.
 If you would like to increase your limit, please reach out to Customer Support.
+Learn more about AWS Budgets Limits and Restrictions.

 Q: How many alerts and subscribers can I add for each budget?